First Study of the Nuclear Response to Fast Hadrons via Angular Correlations between Pions and Slow Protons in

 The peak at $|\Delta\phi|=\pi$ is well pronounced for projections where $\Delta Y$ is small, and more spread out in the slices where $\Delta Y$ is large.

-The ratios of the correlation functions for nuclei to those of deuterium are shown in the bottom row of Fig.~\ref{fig:corr} and can reach up to approximately 30 for some bins.
+The ratios of the correlation functions for nuclei to those of deuterium are shown in the bottom row of Fig.~\ref{fig:corr}.
+The values of these ratios range from near unity to about 30, depending on the target and kinematic bin.
 We note that these ratios are smaller for azimuthally opposite pairs ($|\Delta\phi| \approx\pi$) than for azimuthally adjacent pairs ($|\Delta\phi|\approx 0$).
 This is similar to observations in dipion-production measurements~\cite{CLAS:2022asf,PhysRevC.111.035201}, which were attributed to absorption effects coupled with geometrical biases caused by survival selection (that is, hadrons that are absorbed in the nucleus are not detected.)~\cite{Fialkowski:2007pt}.